What are the responsibilities and job description for the ADMINISTRATIVE ASSISTANT III position at County of Summit, OH?

 Ability to solve practical problems and deal with a variety of concrete variables in situations where only limited standardization exists.
 Ability to interpret a variety of instructions furnished in written, oral, diagram, or schedule form.

 The employee is occasionally required to stoop, kneel, crouch, or crawl.
-The employee must regularly lift and/or move up to twenty-five (25) pounds, occasionally lift and/or move up to fifty (50) pounds and rarely lift and/or move up to hundred (100) pounds.
+The employee must regularly lift and/or move up to twenty-five (25) pounds.

 Specific vision abilities required by this job include close vision, distance vision, peripheral vision, depth perception and ability to adjust focus.

-Incumbent is always required to adhere to Agency rules, regulations, policies and procedures, and to support the Agency’s mission, vision & guiding principles.
+Incumbent is required to adhere to Agency rules & regulations and support the mission, vision & guiding principles.

 Core Competencies